-HOLOWITS Unveils Traffic & Patrol AIoT Solutions at GITEX GLOBAL 2025
+HOLOWITS Unveils Traffic & Patrol Aiot Solutions At GITEX GLOBAL 2025

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Ogilvy) [Dubai, UAE, October 24, 2025] As a global leader in AIoT solutions, Holowits took center stage at GITEX GLOBAL 2025 with new product launch.
-The company officially unveiled two flagship products centered on "Everything Sensing for an Intelligent World" –the Roadside ITS Sensing Unit T700-A and the Inspection Large Model integrated with V7000-08A-LLM-I AI Pro device.
-As a pivotal platform for global tech exchanges, GITEX GLOBAL 2025 drew a gathering of industry professionals and partners, where HOLOWI’S’cutting-edge solutions emerged as a focal point for discussions on intelligent sensing applications.
+(MENAFN- Mid-East Info) As a global leader in AIoT solutions, Holowits took center stage at GITEX GLOBAL 2025 with new product launch.
+The company officially unveiled two flagship products centered on“Everything Sensing for an Intelligent World” –the Roadside ITS Sensing Unit T700-A and the Inspection Large Model integrated with V7000-08A-LLM-I AI Pro device.
+As a pivotal platform for global tech exchanges, GITEX GLOBAL 2025 drew a gathering of industry professionals and partners, where HOLOWITS'cutting-edge solutions emerged as a focal point for discussions on intelligent sensing applications.

+Roadside ITS Sensing Unit T700-A: Redefining Intelligent Traffic Perception Tailored for refined traffic management scenarios, the T700-A roadside ITS perception unit distinguishes itself with a highly integrated design-a core advantage that slashes both lead time and the total cost of ownership (TCO) for engineering services by 50%.
+Unlike cumbersome traditional solutions, it only requires simple pole-mount installation: no specialized L-shaped poles, aerial work platforms, or road closures are needed during deployment.
+What's more, the unit comes pre-integrated with all essential components for traffic management, further streamlining the setup process and eliminating redundant installation steps.
+To deliver high-precision recognition capabilities, the T700-A leverages three key technologies: roadside SuperColor technology, LPR (License Plate Recognition) large-scale model technology, and 2D+3D collaborative positioning.
+This enables pixel-level license plate image recognition and achieves a lane-wide traffic violation recognition accuracy of ≥90%.
+Beyond boosting overall accuracy, the T700-A also directly addresses long-standing pain points of traditional solutions, such as inaccurate lane positioning in roadside installations and low accuracy of traditional CNN models for tilted license plates.
+To adapt to diverse real-world operating conditions, the T700-A is engineered for full-scenario durability, with built-in protection against dust, rain, wind, extreme heat, corrosion, and glare - ensuring stable performance even in harsh environments.
+The Roadside ITS Sensing Unit T700-A, launched by HOLOWITS, is more than just an upgraded traffic sensing device - it's a dual-purpose solution for urban traffic governance that integrates cost reduction and efficiency improvement with safety enhancement, boosting significant industrial and social value.
+Inspection Large Model: Empowering Multi-Scenario Intelligent Patrols Powered by the V7000-08A-LLM-I AI Pro device,HOLOWITS' Inspection Large Model is designed to boost inspection efficiency across diverse scenarios.
+It delivers algorithm accuracy of over 90% and support the concurrent operation of 11 algorithms.
+Based on different response requirements, it is categorized into three types: real-time, soft real-time, and non-real-time.
+These algorithms respond to diverse scenario requirements, making it a newly launched product for multi-scenario intelligent inspection.
+Speaker Arthur Fu: Championing the Vision of an Intelligent Sensing World Arthur Fu, the Co-President and speaker for HOLOWITS at GITEX GLOBAL 2025, emphasized the company's commitment to advancing“Everything Sensing for an Intelligent World.”
+He highlighted that the T700-A and Inspection Large Model together address critical needs in traffic management and multi-scenario patrols, providing robust support for building a more connected, intelligent world through precise sensing technologies.

+Roadside ITS Sensing Unit T700-A: Redefining Intelligent Traffic Perception Tailored for refined traffic management scenarios, the T700-A roadside ITS perception unit distinguishes itself with a highly integrated design-a core advantage that slashes both lead time and the total cost of ownership (TCO) for engineering services by 50%.
+Unlike cumbersome traditional solutions, it only requires simple pole-mount installation: no specialized L-shaped poles, aerial work platforms, or road closures are needed during deployment.
+What's more, the unit comes pre-integrated with all essential components for traffic management, further streamlining the setup process and eliminating redundant installation steps.
+To deliver high-precision recognition capabilities, the T700-A leverages three key technologies: roadside SuperColor technology, LPR (License Plate Recognition) large-scale model technology, and 2D+3D collaborative positioning.
+This enables pixel-level license plate image recognition and achieves a lane-wide traffic violation recognition accuracy of ≥90%.
+Beyond boosting overall accuracy, the T700-A also directly addresses long-standing pain points of traditional solutions, such as inaccurate lane positioning in roadside installations and low accuracy of traditional CNN models for tilted license plates.
+To adapt to diverse real-world operating conditions, the T700-A is engineered for full-scenario durability, with built-in protection against dust, rain, wind, extreme heat, corrosion, and glare - ensuring stable performance even in harsh environments.
+The Roadside ITS Sensing Unit T700-A, launched by HOLOWITS, is more than just an upgraded traffic sensing device - it's a dual-purpose solution for urban traffic governance that integrates cost reduction and efficiency improvement with safety enhancement, boosting significant industrial and social value.
+Inspection Large Model: Empowering Multi-Scenario Intelligent Patrols Powered by the V7000-08A-LLM-I AI Pro device,HOLOWITS' Inspection Large Model is designed to boost inspection efficiency across diverse scenarios.
+It delivers algorithm accuracy of over 90% and support the concurrent operation of 11 algorithms.
+Based on different response requirements, it is categorized into three types: real-time, soft real-time, and non-real-time.
+These algorithms respond to diverse scenario requirements, making it a newly launched product for multi-scenario intelligent inspection.
+Speaker Arthur Fu: Championing the Vision of an Intelligent Sensing World Arthur Fu, the Co-President and speaker for HOLOWITS at GITEX GLOBAL 2025, emphasized the company's commitment to advancing“Everything Sensing for an Intelligent World.”
+He highlighted that the T700-A and Inspection Large Model together address critical needs in traffic management and multi-scenario patrols, providing robust support for building a more connected, intelligent world through precise sensing technologies.

 Legal Disclaimer: